HelpGiveThanks/HGTconfiguration/README.md

      1. Upload it – Header icon.png – to replace the equally tall-and-wide version of itself.

   The Header icon.png is used by TBG on other pages that you are not customizing, and so it is important that its proportions be changed once at the icon-file level, and not in every TGB file in which it appears.
-1. Rewrite your site's guest overview page title and welcome message on line 68 below the 222222's.
+1. Rewrite your site's guest overview page title and welcome message below the 222222's.

-     FYI: Line numbers only show up when using the cPanel code editor to edit files, versus the text editor.
-2. Rewrite your site's logged-in overview title on line 76 below the 3333333's.
+2. Rewrite your site's logged-in overview title below the 3333333's.
 1. Click the 'Save Changes' button after each change.
 1. Test the look of your icon and readability of your titles in your TGB browser's overview tab.
 1. Return to the _header.inc.php file tab when everything is right, and click its 'Close' button (upper right corner).